Friday, 16 December 2011

 "I've never done this before," he says.
 That’s moments before he shoves himself up Luke's arse and starts riding Luke.
 And Luke wails out for more being the total bottom that he is.
 And the farm boy works his thick thighs faster.
 Then the farm boy gets speared in his own arse by Mark, letting out a huge yelp as he’s never quite been pinned like that before.
 Yeah, I get it.

-And all of that dissolves into the back ground as Mat and I giggles all the way about being kicked out.
-I role joints when we get home, wishing Mat enjoyed pot way more than he does.
+And all of that disappears into the back ground as Matt and I giggle all the way home about being kicked out.
+I role joints when we get home, wishing Matt enjoyed pot way more than he does.

 I Headed To The Country